-Popping boba is a fun bubble tea topping that, literally, bursts with fruity deliciousness!
-It is a dessert pearl, similar to tapioca pearls made out of colourful fruit juice.
-Moreover, making them at home is a fun-filled activity for both kids and adults!
-So as you experience the world of food science, you also get to enjoy sweet popping boba at the end!
+Moreover, making them at home is fun for kids and adults.
+So, as you experience the world of food science, you also enjoy sweet popping boba at the end.

 Jump to: